Mayors call for the President and Congress to:

 - Make permanent the Build America Bonds Program, not as a replacement, but as a supplement, to tax-exempt municipal bonds.
 State and local governments that issued these taxable bonds were paid a direct federal subsidy under the 2009 stimulus bill equal to 35 percent of the interest cost, which enabled them to save significant amounts in borrowing costs.

-As local communities continue to recover from the Great Recession, our cities need more support to stimulate investment in underserved, distressed communities.
+As the COVID-19 Pandemic continues, our cities need more support to stimulate investment in underserved, distressed communities.
 Low-income urban neighborhoods and rural communities do not have access to capital needed to support and grow businesses, create jobs, and sustain a healthy local economy, and local residents are deprived of the quality of life components available to most others.
 Mayors call for the President and Congress to:

 - Enact a permanent extension of the New Market Tax Credit, which has a proven track record of stimulating economic growth.
 Between 2003 and 2012, the program generated $31 billion in direct investments to businesses, leveraged another $60 billion in total capital investment in distressed neighborhoods, and created 750,000 jobs.

 - Increase access to credit and expand funding for Community Development Financial Institutions.

 - Pass legislation to reform and improve Opportunity Zones, a new tool to incentivize private capital into low-income, high poverty, and investment deprived neighborhoods.
 Reforms should be made to strengthen reporting requirements, extend the timeframe for investments, and provide mayors the technical assistance and capacity needed to help enable more communities to attract high impact investments and economic activities.